 — John Rowe Townsend, Written For Children

-Published 1992, Missing May is about the adjustment of an old man and a young girl to the death of the old woman who was wife to one and dearly-loved aunt to the other.
+Missing May by Cynthia Rylant (1992) — About the adjustment of an old man and a young girl to the death of the old woman who was wife to one and dearly-loved aunt to the other.
 The death of an elderly person is not as gut-wrenching as the death of a child character.

 Some lists on Goodreads: